greeniot/CC3200-Sample/README.md

 * YELLOW (1s)
 * (dark) (0.5s)

-Now its time to the connect the LaunchPad and upload it!
+Now it's time to connect the LaunchPad and upload our program!

 ### Connecting the LaunchPad